Sweet Savage

-The band reformed in 1984 with a different line-up, but did not last long.
-The band reformed for a second time in the 1990s, following Metallica's cover of their song "Killing Time" as a B-side for their "The Unforgiven" single, recording two albums, before disbanding for a third time.
-They have since reformed and released their third and last album (to date), in 2011.
+The band reconvened in 1984 with a different line-up, but did not last long.
+The band reformed for a second time in the 1990s, following Metallica's cover of their song "Killing Time" as a B-side for their "The Unforgiven" single, recording two albums, before going on hiatus for a third time.
+Sweet Savage then reformed in 2008, recording their third studio album, Regeneration, which was released in 2011.
+The band has remained active since reforming in 2008 and have just released their forth album, Bang, with German record label earMUSIC in 2025.

 History

 Early days (1979–1983)

 Sweet Savage began with a line-up of Trev Fleming and Vivian Campbell on guitars, David Bates on drums and Ray Haller on bass and vocals.
 The band gained a support slot for Thin Lizzy on their Renegade tour and supported acts such as Ozzy Osbourne, Wishbone Ash and Motörhead.

 In 1981 the band signed to Park Records and released their first single "Take No Prisoners" which was limited to 1000 copies – this single included the song "Killing Time".
 A self-released demo known as Demo 81 was released at this time, which contained a BBC session of four songs.

 In early 1983, guitarist Campbell accepted an offer to join Dio and subsequently left the band.